A woman feeds a child with ready-to-use therapeutic food, part of a UNICEF-supported nutrition programme for displaced population in Somalia.

 Results for Children

-Over the years, awareness of nutrition issues, particularly stunting, has increased, thanks to advocacy informed by researches.
-Sixteen out of the 21 countries in ESAR now have improved nutrition plans that no longer treat nutrition as a standalone sector, but one that needs to be integrated with health, agriculture, sanitation, welfare, education and others.
+- Over the years, awareness of nutrition issues, particularly stunting, has increased, thanks to advocacy informed by researches and partners.
+Sixteen out of the 21 countries in ESA now have improved nutrition plans that no longer treat nutrition as a standalone sector, but one that needs to be integrated with health, agriculture, sanitation, welfare, education and others.

-Twelve countries are in the SUN partnerships, with Burundi and Kenya being the newest signatories.
+- Thirteen countries are in the SUN partnerships, with Burundi and South Sudan being the newest signatories.

 - Ten countries have all or most of the provisions of the Code for Marketing of Breastmilk Substitutes as law, with Kenya and South Africa having just recently passed this into legislation.

 - Most countries in the region have bi-annual mass vitamin A supplementation as part of the Child Health Days campaign, together with other high impact interventions such as de-worming, immunization and distribution of insecticide-treated mosquito nets.